-The State of Vermont requires you to file an annual report for your LLC.
-You must complete the report online at the SOS website.
-However, at the end of the online process you'll have the option to pay by mailing in a check.
+The State of Vermont requires you to file an annual report for your LLC with the Vermont Secretary of State (SOS).
+You must file your report online through the SOS' Online Business Service Center (bizfile).
+However, at the end of the online process, you'll have the option to pay by mailing in a check.

 To complete the annual report you mainly just need to confirm or update basic information, such as: